juno-fx/Orion-Deployment/README.md

 - custom Kasm settings have been removed.
 - Proper error handling for bad data fetches
 - Metrics widget removed
-- delete conditional added to ensure users cannot try to connect to a workstation while it's deleting
+- Delete conditional added to ensure users cannot try to connect to a workstation while it's deleting
 - Cleaned up data fetching techniques
-- removed share and control options for headless workstations
+- Removed share and control options for headless workstations
 - Provide a clear error message when a users license limit is reached

 ## Usage